In brief

 "For customers, it would be great.
 More competition means lower prices," Merkert said.

-However, he believes there'll be pushback.
+However, he believes it will face pushback.

 "They will do everything they can to make this a failure in my view," he said.

-Defunct airline, Rex, expanded its regional roots to offer flights in the "Golden Triangle" — a decision that led to its collapse, Merkert said.
+Defunct airline Rex expanded its regional roots to offer flights in the "Golden Triangle" — a decision that led to its collapse, Merkert said.

 Kelly believes that there's an appetite for more competition in Australia, not least by the Australian Competition and Consumer Commission.

-Considering the global fuel crisis and the recent failure of American low-cost airline, Spirit, Merkert said it's "crazy" to launch an airline.
+Considering the global fuel crisis and the recent failure of American low-cost airline Spirit, Merkert said it's "crazy" to launch an airline.

 "It's an absolute crazy environment to set up an airline right now, when most other airlines are just trying to understand how they can survive," he said.